5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Depending on the feature-set of Codec, sources can be: Internal speakers/mic (on Laptops) and Line-ins/outs (analog and digital).
 Apple's HDA Driver supports up to 8 different audio sources so stay within this limit.

-Luckily for us, the script we ran in step III. also extracted and corrected the verbs from the Codec dump automatically and stored it in the "finalfinalverbs.txt".
-But if you want know how extracting the verb data works in general, or if you want to extract it *manually*, please refer to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).
+Luckily for us, the script we ran in step III. also extracted and corrected the verbs from the Codec dump automatically and stored them in the "finalfinalverbs.txt".
+But if you want know how extracting the verb data works in general or if you want to extract it *manually*, please refere to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).

 Once we got the PinConfig, it has to be added to the `info.plist` of the `PinConfigs.kext` before compiling the `AppleAlC.kext`.

 ### Finding relevant Nodes
 First, let's find the *relevant* Nodes inside the Codec dump.
 You can use "codec_dump_dec.txt" for most of it.
 But for the `PinDefault` values we need the "codec_dump.txt" instead, since these values needs to be in Hex.
 You can double-check the PinDefault data against "finalverbs.txt" as well.

 Then we will use "finalverbs.txt" and the PinConfigurator App to create the the final PinConfig.
-The .svg schematic is a great visual aid as well to decide which Nodes add to the PinConfig.
+The .svg schematic is a useful visual aid as well to decide which Nodes add to the PinConfig (check Chapter V to learn how to read it).

-**And remember**: the search function is your friend!
+**And Remember**: the search function is your friend!

-#### Pin Complexes
+#### Pin Complex Nodes with `Control: name="XYZ"`
-Only Pin Complexes with Control Names are relevant!
+⚠️ Only Nodes that are a Pin Complex and have a Control name assigned to them are viable candidates for the PinConfig!
+So in case of the Realtek ALC269VC in my system, these are:

 Node ID | Control Name             | Type         | PinDefault (Original)| PinDefault (Corrected) :------:|--------------------------|---------------|:-----------:|:------: